ricardozacarias/nyc-crime-ML/README.md

 This map summarizes the forecast by averaging the number of crimes in each precinct for 2017 and 2018.
+The raw monthly forecast for this period in each precinct can be found in this [file](https://github.com/ricardozacarias/nyc-crime-ML/blob/master/processed_csv/arima_results.csv).

-So now we know how much crime is gonna happen in each precinct, but this is still a very rough prediction and far from prevention.
+So now we know how much crime is gonna happen in each precinct, but this is still a very rough prediction and very much far from actionable information that could be used in prevention.